- Standards Committee

 - close the case and issue advice to you;

-- refer a complaint to the DC for a hearing.
-It will do this where it considers that there is a realistic prospect of the DC finding that your alleged conduct falls far short of the standard expected of a reasonably competent RVN.
-The RVNPIC will do so in particular when it takes the view that the behaviour, if proved, is fundamentally incompatible with your being an RVN and this may include any behaviours in the following (non-exhaustive) list:
+- refer a complaint to the RVNDC for a hearing.
+It will do this where it considers that there is a realistic prospect of the RVNDC finding that your alleged conduct falls far short of the standard expected of a reasonably competent RVN.
+The Stage 2 RVNPIC will do so in particular when it takes the view that the behaviour, if proved, is fundamentally incompatible with your being an RVN and this may include any behaviours in the following (non-exhaustive) list:

 - Very poor professional performance where there has been a serious departure from the standards set out in the RCVS Code of Professional Conduct for Veterinary Nurses;